-185 2.4 Forest Setup
+2.4 Forest Setup

-As seen in Fig. 1, large parts of the test site, especially the escarpment, are covered by a dense forest.
+150 As seen in Fig. 1, large parts of the test site, especially the escarpment, are covered by a dense forest.
 To be able to model vegetation in the simulation, adaptations in the FLOWer code are required, which were implemented in previous works (Letzgus et al., 2018).
-The implementation is based on the model of Shaw and Schumann (1992) for the implementation of leaf area density profiles vs. tree height.
+The implementation is based on the model of Shaw and Schumann (1992) for the implementation of leaf area densities above the height.

-$$\mathbf{190} \quad \mathbf{F}{\mathbf{F}} = \rho \cdot c_d \cdot a(z) \cdot |u| \tilde{u}i \tag{1}$$
+$$\boldsymbol{F}{\boldsymbol{F}} = \rho \cdot \boldsymbol{c}d \cdot \boldsymbol{a}(\boldsymbol{z}) \cdot |\boldsymbol{u}| \tilde{\boldsymbol{u}}i \tag{1}$$

-For this purpose, as described by equation (1), a force term was added to the momentum equations to apply forest modelling.
-The term is added to the right-hand side of the momentum equations according to equation (4).
-Besides the local velocities of the respective spatial direction, the force term also contains an empirical drag coefficient $c_d$ , which is usually given as 0.15 in the literature, and the height-dependent leaf area density (LAD) denoted by a(z).

-195 With an appropriate choice from measured or literature data, this parameter can model the drag that the vegetation exerts on the flow field.
+155 For this purpose, as described by equation (1), a force term was added to the momentum equations to apply forest modelling.
+The term is added to the right-hand side of the momentum equations according to equation (2).
+Besides the local velocities of the respective spatial direction, the force term also contains an empirical drag coefficient c_d , which is usually given as 0.15 in the literature, and the height-dependent leaf area density a(z) (LAD).
+With an appropriate choice from measured or literature data, this parameter can model the drag that the vegetation exerts 160 on the flow field.

 For the implementation of the forest, an additional grid structure is embedded into the background grid using the chimera technique in analogy to Letzgus et al. (2018) and Letzgus et al. (2020).
 In this way, the forest can be accurately defined numerically as a porous medium.
-Additionally, not only homogeneous forests with constant values

-- 200 of LAI and a(z) can be modelled, as is typical in the literature, but variable leaf area densities and tree heights can be modelled in each spatial direction.
+Additionally, not only homogeneous forests with constant values of LAI and a(z) can be modelled, as is typical in the literature, but variable leaf area densities and tree heights can be modelled in each spatial direction.
 This strongly increases the accuracy of the replication of the forest shape in the simulations.
 It is implemented by adding a force term to each cell of the forest structure depending on the foliage density and tree height.
-Variable leaf area densities can thus be realised in any spatial direction. - The leaf area densities of two exemplary vegetations and the implementation of forests into the CFD domain are 205 illustrated in Fig. 3.
+Variable leaf area densities can thus be realised in any spatial direction.
+The leaf area densities of two exemplary vegetations and the implementation of forests into the CFD domain are illustrated in Fig. 3.
 Since the leaf area densities of deciduous forests and coniferous forests are different, the upper plot shows two curves for different vegetations.
 The curve with LAI = 2 shows a typical LAD profile of a coniferous forest above the height.
 The curve indicates small LAD values that change only slightly over the height because of the relatively uniform cover.
-A completely different profile is shown by the LAI = 5 curve, which represents a
+A completely different profile is shown by the LAI = 5 curve, which represents a deciduous forest in summer.
+There, extremely large foliage densities are visible near the tree canopy, offering much greater drag to the wind than near the ground.
+The lower plot in Fig. 3 represents the height-dependent LAD for a simple homogeneous forest with equal tree heights and equal foliage densities in the lateral direction.
+The shown LAD values are in analogy to the LAI = 5 curve from the upper plot.
+This represents the simplest generic case with laterally constant LAI values (LAI=5) and tree heights.
+The vegetation model is applied to the forest mesh structure.
+Maximum leaf area densities are found in the upper third of the vegetation height near the tree canopy.
+Accordingly, the maximum drag to the wind field is expected in this area, which is valid for most vegetation types.